The Newly-Dead Game

 Why do people hesitate to discuss funeral planning, let alone do anything concrete about it in advance?

-Social psychologists cite the Terror Management Theory, that all human behavior is ultimately motivated by the fear of death.
+Social psychologists cite Dr. Ernest Becker’s Terror Management Theory, spelled out in his Pulitzer Prize-winning book, The Denial of Death.
+All human behavior is ultimately motivated by the fear of death.
 Death creates anxiety, not only because it can strike at unexpected and random moments, but because its nature is essentially unknowable.

 How The Newly-Dead Game Can Help Your Business